English

 Conclusion

 The International Finance Corporation (IFC) is instrumental in fostering sustainable economic development worldwide.
-Through its innovative financing solutions, advisory services and global partnerships, IFC continues to drive economic growth in emerging markets, emphasizing environmental and social sustainability.
+Through its innovative financing solutions, advisory services and global partnerships, IFC continues to drive economic growth in emerging markets, placing a strong emphasis on environmental and social sustainability.
+As it adapts to new challenges and opportunities, the IFC remains committed to its mission of improving lives and promoting inclusive economic growth.

 Frequently Asked Questions